 Generally, no change in ARV treatment should be made as a result of a change in plasma viral load unless the change is confirmed by a second measurement.
 Clinicians should consult an expert in pediatric HIV infection when making clinical decisions based on plasma viral loads, due to the complexities of HIV RNA testing and the age-related changes in plasma viral load in children.

 Genetic Testing for Management of HIV

 Modern disease intervention strategies often employ genetic testing to evaluate the genes of humans and pathogens.
 This approach to treatment is an important component in the rise of precision medicine.
 Clinicians who manage HIV have routinely probed HIV’s genetic sequences for mutations that are associated with HIV drug resistance.
 Some ARV drugs are metabolized differently based on specific human genotypes.
-For example, studies have shown that certain genotypes can affect efavirenz exposure in young children.40,41 In addition, some human genetic polymorphisms are associated with drug toxicity or adverse events (e.g., using HLA-B*5701 testing to predict abacavir hypersensitivity; for more information, see the abacavir section of the drug appendix).42 Future clinical practice is likely to feature broader applications of multiple forms of genetic testing to guide management of health and disease.
+For example, studies have shown that certain genotypes can affect efavirenz exposure in young children.39,40 In addition, some human genetic polymorphisms are associated with drug toxicity or adverse events (e.g., using HLA-B*5701 testing to predict ABC hypersensitivity; for more information, see the Abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).41 Future clinical practice will likely feature broader applications of multiple forms of genetic testing to guide management of health and disease.

 |Plasma Viral Load||√

 a See text for details on recommended laboratory tests to perform.